-- (a) Biohazardous waste generated by the University must be disposed of by being transferred off-campus with a registered hauler for disposal at a State-approved autoclave or incinerator. - (b) Biohazardous wastes shall not be incinerated on-campus. - (c) Recognizable human anatomical remains must be disposed of by off campus incineration at authorized facilities.
+- a.
+Biohazardous waste generated by the University must be disposed of by being transferred off-campus with a registered hauler for disposal at a State-approved waste disposal facility. - b.
+Biohazardous wastes shall not be incinerated on-campus. - c.
+Recognizable tissue must be disposed of by off campus incineration at authorized facilities.